vndevpro/DbBackupMaster/README.md

 # Pricing
 Price model will be separated by two editions
 - Community - use without any fee forever with few limits
-- Activated - you pay a low amount just **10$** and use it forever with all features / get prompt support in 5 years
+- Activated - you pay a low amount just **10$** and use it forever with all features / prompt support in 5 years

 # Comparision